rs-rethik/Aerele_Techologies_FlaskApplication/README.md

 # Aerele_Techologies_FlaskWebApplication
-Documentation file is in Documentation folder
-Database file in Database folder
+Given application documentation is in documentation folder and database queries in Database folder
 Main Project in Project folder